Tega2401/Tega2401/README.md

 - 👋 Hi, I’m @Tega2401
 - 👀 I’m interested in anything fintech related
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Reactjs and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any coding related projects
 - 📫 How to reach me ...

 <!---